BorDomms/EduGuide/README.md

 # EduGuide
-A WebApp that can read, analyze, and summarize documents, generate questionnaires or quizzes, and track your overall proficiency for a certain subject or topic.
+A Web Application that can read, analyze, and summarize documents, generate questionnaires or quizzes, and track your overall proficiency for a certain subject or topic.